When Must You Talk to Police and When Should They Have a Warrant?

 Know Your Rights: You Can Remain Silent

-The Fifth Amendment to the United States Constitution holds that no person can be “compelled in any criminal case to be a witness” against himself or herself.
+The Fifth Amendment to the United States Constitution holds that no person can be “compelled in any criminal case to be a witness” against themself.
 Your Miranda rights arise from the Fifth Amendment.
 In the 1966 case of Miranda v.
 Arizona, the Supreme Court of the United States held that every person has the “right to remain silent” when being questioned by law enforcement.

 Miranda rights apply to both pre-arrest and post-arrest situations.
 You are not required to answer a police officer’s questions if they approach you on the street.
 Likewise, you are not required to answer an officer’s questions if you have been detained and/or taken into custody.
 You can and should have an attorney present.

-“Many people mistakenly believe they are required to speak with the police, or that speaking to the police will help their situation,” says Scott McKay, a criminal defense lawyer at Nevin, Benjamin, McKay & Bartlett in Boise.
-“As a general rule, a person has a right to remain silent and not answer questions asked by the police or anyone for that matter. … Often, it is wise to consult with a qualified lawyer before agreeing to speak with the police.”
+“Many people mistakenly believe they are required to speak with the police, or that speaking to the police will help their situation,” says Scott McKay, a criminal defense lawyer at Nevin, Benjamin & McKay in Boise.
+“As a general rule, a person has a right to remain silent and not answer questions asked by the police or anyone for that matter… Often, it is wise to consult with a qualified lawyer before agreeing to speak with the police.”

 Know Your Rights: Police Need a Warrant Unless an Exception Applies